 Digital Bryn Mawr Project Grants

-LITS invites Bryn Mawr faculty, staff, and graduate students to apply for project grants to support digital teaching, learning, or research activities broadly construed.
+LITS invites Bryn Mawr faculty, staff, and graduate students to apply for grants to support digital teaching, learning, or research activities broadly construed.
 Digital Bryn Mawr Project Grants may be used to support professional development opportunities; curricular development; symposia or other events; and other teaching, learning, or research-focused projects, including digital scholarship projects.

 These grants are intended to help advance engagement with digital technologies, regardless of an individual’s prior experience or expertise.
 We welcome proposals from absolute beginners, seasoned experts, and everyone in between!
 We support projects of different scales and at stages ranging from discovery/prototyping to implementation.
 Please see information on current and past projects for ideas.